 Hiking basics:

-• Difficulty ratings are based on elevation changes and technical requirements.
+• Difficulty ratings are based on physical challenges and technical requirements.

 • Defined trails have markers, or blazes, to show the way.
 Learn more about trail blazes.